ChemicalSalt/linkshrink/README.md

 4. Frontend: cd frontend && npm install && npm run dev (locally)
    Deploy frontend on Render connected to GitHub; set VITE_API_URL env var in Render.
 5. Use deployed frontend URL to access the app.
 API calls use backend URL from env variable.

-## Notes:
-- Whitelist Render IPs in MongoDB Atlas and your local IP.
-- Update env vars locally and on Render for both backend and frontend.
-- Frontend fetch calls use `import.meta.env.VITE_API_URL` to target backend.
-- Rebuild & redeploy frontend after env changes.